C Language Important Question Answer for BCA 2nd Semester

 5) What is Nested Structure?

 Ans.
-Nested Structure: – A structure inside another structure is called nested structure.
+Nested Structure: – A structure inside another structure is called a nested structure.

 Ex –